 “It can help for the parents to prepare the children for what’s going to happen and talk to them in advance.”

-To contact a counsellor about relationship problems or how to deal with a family break-up visit our Find a Therapist directory.
+To contact a counsellor about relationship problems or how to deal with a family break-up visit our Therapist directory.